C0ldM2n/playwright-in-docker/README.md

 ```bash
 docker compose logs -f
 ```
 - Try to use Chromium channel instead of Chrome (**don't forget to change the Dockerfile** for install chromium, and channel of the browser in your application).
 ```Dockerfile
 RUN python3 -m pip install --no-cache-dir poetry playwright && \
     playwright install chromium --with-deps
 ```
 - Try HEADLESS=True.
 - Try to rebuild image (or fully).
 ```bash
 docker compose up --build
 ```
+- Try to run your application in VNC container.

 If application doesn't start, ensure that Docker and Docker Compose are running properly.